George Hewett (footballer): Sydney Swans (2014–2021)

 Hewett was drafted by the Sydney Swans with their second selection and thirty-second overall.
 After being one of the youngest players in his draft year., Hewett spent his first two seasons on Sydney's list in the Swans NEAFL side before making his debut in the opening round of the 2016 AFL season against Collingwood.
 Drafted as a midfielder, Hewett moved into the forward line in order to better his chances of senior selection, being unable to break into the starting Swans midfield group.
 He would play all but two games that year, including the grand final.
 His best individual performance was against in round six, where he kicked three goals in the first quarter.
 On June one, Hewett was rewarded with a two year contract extension which would see him at the club till 2018.

 In the 2017 AFL Season, Hewett begun to play more midfield minutes and was tasked most weeks to be the Swans' tagger.
-Hewett had a stand out tagging performance in round twelve when he kept reining Norm Smith Medalist, Jason Johannisen, to a season low nine disposals and 170 metes gained.
+Hewett had a stand out tagging performance in round twelve when he kept reigning Norm Smith Medalist, Jason Johannisen, to a season low nine disposals and 170 metes gained.

-In the 2018 AFL Season, Hewett reached his fifty AFL game against Port Adelaide in round two.
+In the 2018 AFL Season, Hewett reached his fiftieth AFL game against Port Adelaide in round two.
 He had 20 disposals as Sydney lost to Port Adelaide.
 At the end of the year Hewett signed another two year contract that would keep him at the club until the end of 2020.
 Sydney head of football Tom Harley gave praise to the young midfield and was quoted as saying, "The fact that George didn’t debut until his third year with the Swans is a credit to his character and resilience, he is an extremely trusted and respected member of the playing group."